Where Does Fat Go When You Lose Weight?Apr 28, 2021

 So, if you’re getting stronger in body and smaller in size, but seeing the number on the scale go up a bit, it’s likely due to the “lean mass” (AKA muscle) you’re building.

-Just as all bodies are not created equal, not all body fats are equal, either.
+Just as all bodies are not created the same, not all body fats are the same, either.
 Pears, apples, and other shapes aside, the color and location of your body fat is probably just as important as the amount you’re packing when it comes to your health.

 White fat makes up the majority of fat in your body.
 Its primary purpose is energy storage, but white fat also pads and insulates the body, helping to protect vital organs and maintain body temperature.
 It also produces a form of estrogen and several appetite-regulating hormones.